Skip to main content

 The most-installed skills from Pulumi, ranked by adoption.

-1. 01provider-upgrade
+1. 01pulumi-arm-to-pulumi

 Upgrade any Pulumi provider to a newer version.
 Use when users explicitly want to upgrade or update a provider, update provider dependencies, check for breaking changes, or bump provider versions in their code.
 This applies to all providers (aws, azure-native, gcp, kubernetes, aws-native, cloudflare, datadog, etc.) - not just Tier 1 providers.
 Do NOT use for just querying which stacks use what versions.
 Use skill `package-usage` for version audits and affected-stack discovery.
 Do NOT use for general infrastructure tasks.